Asking Questions and Finding Answers

-Many techniques or theories claim to produce the miracle cure for your company, giving the management and organizational techniques to increase productivity in your workplace.
+Many techniques or theories claim to produce a miracle cure for your company.
+It may include giving the management and organizational techniques that increase productivity in your workplace.

-What makes Action Learning stand out, is that it is one of the few to take the initiative of empowering your workers to work collaboratively to produce their results.
-As a result of this process, it will massively improve your decision-making process.
+What makes Action Learning stand out, is that it is one of the few to take the initiative of empowering your workers.
+In other words, it encourages them to work collaboratively to produce the best results.
+Consequently, massively improving your decision-making process.

-This provides a twofold solution to your problems – Firstly, it will upskill and engage your workforce so they become better at addressing decision making at your company.
-Secondly, it streamlines your decision-making process allowing you to save time on future problem-solving activities at your workplace.
+This provides a twofold solution to your problems.
+Firstly, it will upskill and engage your employees so they become better at addressing decision making at your company.
+Secondly, it streamlines your decision-making process allowing you to save time on future problem-solving activities at your company.

-For HR Managers and Talent Managers, utilizing action learning provides an ideal competitive advantage for maximizing the potential of your employees, and increasing their engagement with your work processes.
+For HR Managers and Talent Managers, utilizing action learning provides an ideal competitive advantage.
+In fact, it helps to maximize the potential of your employees and increase their engagement with your working processes.

-This article will go through the processes of Action Learning, how it can be used at your company and how at 2030 Builders we incorporate its ideas into our programme.
+This article will go through the processes of Action Learning.
+Among others, it will describe how your company can use Action Learning.
+In addition to that, it will show you how 2030 Builders incorporates its ideas into our programme.

 What is Action Learning and where does it come from?

-The professor Reginald Revans pioneered the notion of Action Learning, as a tool for management and organizational development.
+Professor Reginald Revans pioneered the notion of Action Learning as a tool for management and organisational development.
+Its purpose contains exactly what the term implies.

-Its purpose is contained in exactly what the term implies, ‘there can be no learning without action, and no action that is well thought out can occur without there being significant learning taking place’.
+“There can be no learning without action, and no action that is well thought out can occur without there being significant learning taking place.” – contends Reginald Revans

-On the surface, it is a simple and easily summarised process based upon the premise that people learn best when they focus on a problem together.
+On the surface, it is a simple and easily summarised process.
+It is based upon the premise that people learn best when they focus on a problem together.

-Revans believed that by using the effectiveness of the collective thinking process it is easier to problem-solve and deal with issues quickly and effectively.
+Revans believed that the effectiveness of the collective thinking process may help to problem-solve and deal with issues quickly and effectively.

-Action Learning breaks from the traditional concept of learning where an expert instructs those that are interested in the information and they attempt to copy the process.
-Rather, Action Learning brings together “comrades in adversity” to learn from each other’s failures and victories.
+Action Learning breaks from the traditional concept of learning.
+This process includes an expert instructing those interested in the information and those who attempt to copy that process.
+On the contrary, Action Learning brings together “comrades in adversity” to learn from each other’s failures and victories.

-By focusing on the problem together people learn to collaborate and share their prior knowledge, progressing by asking good questions based upon what people’s different capacities and responsibilities bring to the table.
+By focusing on the problem together people learn to collaborate and share their prior knowledge.
+They progress by asking good questions based upon what capacities and responsibilities others bring to the table.